codio/site/source/docs/education/teachers/courses/index.html.md

 The 'Courses' menu item can be found in the left menu area of the Codio dashboard beneath the main 'Education' menu item.

+Creating courses and modules is free.
+For more details on what features require payment, please see the [organizations](../organizations) section.

 SCREENSHOT

 A course is a broad area of subject matter (examples might be 'Introduction to Javascript', 'A Git Primer', 'Mastering JQuery').
 A course is made up of individual modules, each of which covers a specific and manageable chunk of material that you wish to teach.